KwenaMashamaite/Mighter2d/README.md

 support for rigid body physics.
 Mighter2d also provides a range of improvements and enhancements over IME, making it a more simpler and user-friendly game engine.

+Mighter2d is built on top of the [SFML](https://www.sfml-dev.org/index.php) library for graphics rendering and the [TGUI](https://tgui.eu/) library for user interface components.

 ## Features

 * **Graphics** - Render Window, 2D grid, Animatable Sprites, 2D camera, Spritesheet, etc...